Tokugawa Tsunayoshi: Shōgun (1680–1709)

-Nakano Inugoya (Nakano dog shelters) in 1696.
-Tsunayoshi built large kennels in Nakano, Yotsuya and Okubo in Edo (Tokyo).
-Even during the famine the Shogunate accommodated 80,000 wild dogs in the kennels in Nakano and gave them 3 go (0.18L) of polished rice, 50 moon (187g) of bean paste and 1 go of sardines daily.
+Historic drawing of the Nakano Inugoya (Nakano dog shelters) in 1696.
+Tokugawa Tsunayoshi had large kennels built in Nakano, Yotsuya and Okubo in Edo (Tokyo).
+Even during the famine the Shogunate accommodated 80,000 stray dogs in the kennels in Nakano and gave them 3 go (0.18L) of polished rice, 50 moon (187g) of bean paste and 1 go of sardines daily.
 The total space for the dog shelters in Nakano was approximately 750,000 square meters in 1702.

-Owing to religious fundamentalism, Tsunayoshi sought protection for living beings in the later parts of his rule.
+A devout Buddhist, he sought protection for living beings in the later parts of his rule.
 In the 1690s and first decade of the 1700s, Tsunayoshi, who was born in the Year of the Dog, thought he should take several measures concerning dogs.
 A collection of edicts released daily, known as the Edicts on Compassion for Living Things (生類憐みの令, Shōruiawareminorei), told the populace, among other things, to protect dogs, since in Edo there were many stray and diseased dogs walking around the city.
 Therefore, he earned the pejorative title Inu-Kubō (犬公方: Inu=Dog, Kubō=formal title of Shogun).

 In 1695, there were so many dogs that Edo began to smell horribly.
 An apprentice was even executed because he wounded a dog.
 Finally, the issue was taken to an extreme, as over 50,000 dogs were deported to kennels in the suburbs of the city where they would be housed.
 They were apparently fed rice and fish at the expense of the taxpaying citizens of Edo.

-For the latter part of Tsunayoshi's reign, he was advised by Yanagisawa Yoshiyasu.
-It was a golden era of classic Japanese art, known as the Genroku era.